 The park itself is host to a beautiful estate of the Maxwell Family, and the large house and gardens are open to the public.
 The White Cart River runs through the park, with a scenic picnic area upon the banks, in front of the house.
-This park is great for adventure, as well as relaxtion, as there are many paths which are off the beaten track.
+This park is great for adventure, as well as relaxation, as there are many paths that are off the beaten track.

 Victoria Park & Fossil Grove

 The facilities in Victoria Park outshine those in the others, I must say.
 There are tennis courts, basketball courts, bowling greens, a putting course and a boating pond.
 Many of which, are free of charge to use, unless you need to hire equipment.
 There is also plenty of open space, where you can have a game of football or rounders, and the pathways are smooth, so ideal for roller skating.